LePingu/agent-playground/memory-bank/techContext.md

 - **LangGraph**: Framework for building stateful, multi-agent workflows
   - Version: langgraph>=0.1.0
   - Used for: Workflow orchestration, agent coordination, and state management
+- **Click**: Command-line interface framework
+  - Version: click>=8.0.0
+  - Used for: CLI implementation and argument parsing
+- **Agent Playground Framework**: Custom framework for agent development
+  - Used for: Configuration management, state handling, and workflow orchestration

 ### Language Models
 - **OpenRouter**